Prescribed Information about Deposit Protection

 Under the Tenant Fees Act 2019, from the 01 June 2019, security deposits for new or renewed tenancies in England must be capped at five weeks' rent if the yearly rent is under £50,000 or six weeks' rent if the yearly rent is £50,000 or more.

-Security deposits for tenancies in Wales are not currently capped but the Renting Homes (Fees etc.) (Wales) Act 2019 (due to come into force 01 September 2019) gives the Welsh government the power to introduce caps in the future.
+Security deposits for tenancies in Wales are not currently capped but the Renting Homes (Fees etc.) (Wales) Act 2019 (in force 01 September 2019) gives the Welsh government the power to introduce caps in the future.

 This template reflects the legislative changes made in 2015 affecting Tenancy Deposit Protection.
 The form allows the Landlord’s Letting Agent’s contact details to be given instead of the Landlord’s own details.